Memory Exploit Protection

 2. STEP 2: Attacker Process Terminated – In cases where Protect mode is enabled, the attacker process is terminated when an attack is detected

 3. STEP 3: Incident Reported – For both Protect and Detect modes, whenever an attack is detected, an incident is generated with the type Memory Integrity.
-Navigate to Monitor > Incidents in the left navigation pane to view the incident
+To View the incident, navigate to the below page in the left navigation pane

 4. Step 4: Add to Exclusion List (Optional) – If a process does not need monitoring, it can be added to the Exclusion list using the below steps.
 The complete file name must be added to the Exclusion list.
 It is also case-sensitive